Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

 To describe how we combine the two studies, fix $\Gamma$ and $\Delta$ values in our two sensitivity analysis models \eqref{eq_gamma_model} and \eqref{eq_rct_sens_model} respectively, throughout this section.
 The combining method is based on sensitivity analysis $p$-values, while the resultant goal is still to create a confidence interval for $\beta^\star$ which we get by inverting the combined $p$-values.
+For other methods using multiple sensitivity parameters to quantify separate biases and combine them in other contexts, see \cite{Karmakar1929} and \cite{Karmakar2148}.